Graduate Students

 Corey Allred

-Corey Allred is a second year M.A. student in Psychology at the University at Buffalo.
+Corey Allred is a first year Ph.D. student in Psychology at the University at Buffalo.
 He received his B.A. at Carleton College in Psychology with a concentration in Neuroscience.
 Corey’s research interests include the boundary conditions of empathy and compassion, impact of social media on interpersonal processes, and how anger expression elicits empathic concern in others.
 In his free time, he enjoys playing video games and DnD with friends, looking after his cat and plants, and getting overly invested in the workings of fictional worlds.

 Katie Finnerty